totaljs/jComponent/readme.md

     instance.readonly();
-    // Is combination: component.noDirty(), component.noValid() and component.getter = null
+    // Is combination: component.noDirty(), component.noValid(), component.getter and component.setter sets to `null`
     // and it's meant as read-only data from the model.